 2020 Central Clinical School Public Lecture

-How translational research on epilepsy is closing the treatment gap
+Sudden Unexpected Death in Epilepsy (SUDEP): How translational research on epilepsy is finding answers

 You are invited to attend the annual CCS public lecture.
 In 2020, the lecture will be presented by Professor Terry O'Brien, Head of Central Clinical School and its Departments of Neuroscience and Medicine.